emqx/emqx-docs/en_US/README.md

 ### Data Security & Privacy

-- Ensure data security with MQTT over TLS/SSL or QUIC.
+- Ensure data security with MQTT over TLS/SSL.
 - Authenticate with LDAP, JWT, PSK, X.509 certificates, and more.
 - Rich data management APIs to help keeping your data protection policy in line with EU’s GDPR.